Valour-Software/Valour/FAQ.md

 ### Will there be bots/automated accounts?
 Yes, there will be bots.
 You can use your account for self-botting as well if you wish.
 The only requirement needed for making bots is that you ensure they use the AGPL license.
 Refer to '[*Is there anything I have to worry about if I make something for Valour?*](#is-there-anything-i-have-to-worry-about-if-i-make-something-for-valour)' for more details.

-## Platform Compatibility

-Valour does not have an official app for any platform currently and is officially only supported on the website valour.gg.
-If you to wish to have a valour app feel you can add it is a shortcut for chrome (and possibly install it as a PWA although it may not be supported) or other browsers like Safari and Edge.

 ## Miscellaneous